syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 editControl1 = New Syncfusion.Windows.Forms.Edit.EditControl()

-'Set an appropriate size for the Edit Control.
+'Set an appropriate size for the EditControl.

-editControl1.Size = new Size(50, 50)
+editControl1.Size = New Size(50, 50)

 ' Set the Dock property to the appropriate DockStyle enumeration value if desired.

 editControl1.Dock = DockStyle.Fill

-'Set an appropriate BorderStyle to the Edit Control instance.
+'Set an appropriate BorderStyle to the EditControl instance.

 editControl1.BorderStyle = BorderStyle.Fixed3D